kshaffer/musicianship-curriculum/musicianshipObjectives.md

 ## Writing ##

-* Generate original thesis based on musical analysis.
+* Generate an original thesis based on musical analysis.
 * Identify and write appropriately for a target audience.
 * Construct clear linear argument in support of a thesis and devoid of unnecessary details.
 * Use musical terminology appropriately and effectively.